espressif/arduino-esp32/CONTRIBUTING.rst

 * Is the contribution entirely your own work, or already licensed under an LGPL 2.1 compatible Open Source License?
 If not then we unfortunately cannot accept it.

-* Does any new code conform to the esp-idf :doc:`Style Guide <style-guide>`?

-* Have you installed the :doc:`pre-commit hook <install-pre-commit-hook>` for esp-idf project?

-* Does the code documentation follow requirements in :doc:`documenting-code`?

 * Is the code adequately commented for people to understand how it is structured?

 * Is there documentation or examples that go with code contributions?
-There are additional suggestions for writing good examples in :idf:`examples` readme.

 * Are comments and documentation written in clear English, with no spelling or grammar errors?

 * Example contributions are also welcome.
-Please check the :doc:`creating-examples` guide for these.

 * If the contribution contains multiple commits, are they grouped together into logical changes (one major change per pull request)?
 Are any commits with names like "fixed typo" `squashed into previous commits <https://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit/>`_?